Comics Studies

 • Youth

-Fully cross-referenced and complete with suggestions for further reading and a glossary, Comics Studies: The Key Concepts is an essential guide for students of media and cultural studies, art and visual culture, gender and women’s studies, and literature that are studying comics and graphic novels.
+Fully cross-referenced and complete with suggestions for further reading and a glossary, Comics Studies: The Key Concepts is an essential guide for students of media and cultural studies, art and visual culture, gender and women’s studies, and literature who are studying comics and graphic novels.

 "Aldama charts the impossible.
 He forges the compass that navigates Comics Studies across our vast planetary system of comics—from theories of comics grammatexts built from the Bayeux tapestry and Mesoamerican codices, to insights into Herriman's boundary-shattering Krazy Kat and mind-blowing race-speculative word-drawn narratives that demolish and rebuild the rules of representation.
 His 22 Key Concepts do more than mark destinations—they blast open portals to unexplored territories, revealing new comics galaxies!"